edkelly303/elm-yafl/README.md

 ## What's nice about it?

-* Custom `Widget`s with whatever types you like
+* Custom `Widget`s that can draw on the full power of the Elm architecture
 * Composable API built on familiar functional combinators
 * Minimal wiring and boilerplate
-* Built-in validation
+* Built-in validation, including multi-field validation
-* Built-in "actor model" for communicating between `Field`s
+* Support for both traditional forms and multi-step wizards
+* Inter-`Field` communication through message-passing

 ## What's... less nice about it?